 Fear is biodegradable fuel.
-We’ll never get rid of it, but we can recycle it into a more human-friendly version.
+We will never get rid of it, but we can recycle it into a more human-friendly version.

 7. There is no time for apathy or mindless distraction.
 We’re natural, organic, living tissue.
 We are the skin of a broken world and as living metaphors, we must reflect it in both its greatness and its desperation.

 There’s so much good to do, much to be mended and healed.
-One lifetime isn’t enough, but less than our everything is too little.
+One lifetime isn’t enough and less than our everything is too little.

-8. We regard the human experience as a whole that includes the physical, intellectual, relational, emotional and spiritual areas.
+8. We regard the human experience as an indivisible whole that includes all aspects of the human experience: physical, intellectual, relational, emotional and spiritual.
 We also recognize beauty and pain as the two common threads running through all of our life scripts.

-For most of history, the different human elements have been divided, segregated, hidden, punished, misunderstood and ultimately, separated from the whole.
+For most of history, our different human elements have been divided, segregated, hidden, punished, misunderstood and ultimately, separated from the whole.

 We want brains and beauty to make peace with each other, we want heart and mind to be friends, we want body and spirit to be a home to each other.

 9. Our virtuality is just the tip of our iceberg-humanity.
 We are so much more than our words and the speed of our fingers.

 The internet is, perhaps, the only truly democratic medium left, which allows us to reach freely across countries and oceans, intolerance and preconceptions and dive straight into each other’s hearts.